Anas-EL0506/Python-Basics/README.md

-this is first project of me by python
+this is first project of me by python in Github